mobxjs/mobx.dart/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Update the **Changelog** to include all changes made in this PR
 - [ ] Run the **`set:versions` command** using `npm` or `yarn`.
 You can find this command in the `package.json` file in the root directory
 - [ ] Include the **necessary reviewers** for the PR
+- [ ] Update the docs if there are any API changes or additions to functionality